Collect call: Brazil

 In Brazil, reverse calls are available for every land or mobile line call.
 All local reverse calls must be started by dialing 9090 and the desired phone number.
 If the user is not in the same zone as the recipient the calls must be started by dialing 90 + carrier code + area code + the desired phone number.

+France

+In France, the service was called PCV (per ce voir).
+Orange Group discontinued the collect call on 1.
+August 2014.

+Germany

+On 31.
+December 2020, Deutsche Telekom discontinued the option to make collect calls.

 India

 There is not a simple way to make a reverse charge call for free in India.
 In early 2019 a private tech company launched services to enable a person to make an overseas reverse charge call.
 AT&T also provides a number to make collect calls from India to the United States.
 The number is 000–117.

-Pakistan

-A collect call can be made through any mobile in Pakistan by dialing a prefix of 11 before entering in the desired number.

-Republic of Ireland
+Ireland

-A collect call service operates under 800 Reverse (operated by Reverse Corp Ltd), in the Republic of Ireland.
-It offers reverse charge calls from any fixed line phone, pay phone and most mobile phones (even if the prepaid credit has run out), to most fixed land line and mobile phones in the Republic of Ireland.
+A collect call service operates under 800 Reverse (operated by Reverse Corp Ltd), in Ireland.
+It offers reverse charge calls from any fixed line phone, pay phone and most mobile phones (even if the prepaid credit has run out), to most fixed land line and mobile phones in Ireland.
 The company charges €2.99 to connect the call, including the first 60 seconds of the call, and €0.593 for every subsequent minute.

 Eircom offered national and international reverse charge calling services until 24 February 2009.
 Prior to the cessation of services, national reverse charge service could be obtained by dialing the operator on 10 or, from payphones via 1 800 28 28 28 and international reverse charge services could be reached via the international operator on 114 or 1800 457 457 from payphones.